rust-lang/book/second-edition/src/ch01-02-hello-world.md

 }
 ```

-Cargo has generated a "Hello World!" for you, just like the one we wrote
+Cargo has generated a “Hello World!” for you, just like the one we wrote
 earlier!
 So that part is the same.
 The differences between our previous project
-and the project generated by Cargo that we've seen so far are:
+and the project generated by Cargo that we’ve seen so far are:

 - Our code goes in the *src* directory
 - The top level contains a *Cargo.toml* configuration file